NoobDip/code2video/ReadMe.md

 - Create an issue for bugs or feature requests
 - Check existing issues for solutions to common problems
 - Review the documentation for detailed usage instructions

-## 🙏 Acknowledgments

-- **Google Gemini**: For providing advanced AI language model capabilities
-- **Pygments**: For excellent syntax highlighting functionality
-- **MoviePy**: For powerful video processing capabilities
-- **pyttsx3**: For reliable text-to-speech conversion
-- **Python Community**: For the excellent ecosystem of libraries

----

-**Code2Video** - Transforming code into engaging educational content through the power of AI and automation.